Becoming a cross-silo leader

 Unfortunately, most graduate programs and organizational structures still reinforce silos, encouraging people to develop niche expertise.
 That’s to the detriment of both individual and organizational success, say the authors of the article “Cross-Silo Leadership” published by the Harvard Business Review.

 The article’s authors outline the growing demand for cross-silo leaders who can bridge the divide of traditional functions and areas of expertise: “As innovation hinges more and more on interdisciplinary cooperation, digitalization transforms business at a breakneck pace, and globalization increasingly requires people to work across national borders, the demand for executives who can lead projects at interfaces keeps rising.”

 The authors call these professionals “cultural brokers” – individuals who are able to promote cross-boundary work “by acting as a bridge or as an adhesive.”
 These professionals have knowledge and skills in multiple areas and can help others understand different viewpoints.
 In essence, they act as translators, helping technical teams understand business constraints and vice versa.
 They also work as the organization’s glue, using their multidisciplinary knowledge and interpersonal skills to connect groups from different organizational functions to build rapport and work more efficiently towards a common goal.

-This hybrid education enables MEL and MHLP alumni to move into positions of responsibility and confidently oversee cross-disciplinary teams.
+This interdisciplinary education enables MEL and MHLP alumni to move into positions of responsibility and confidently oversee cross-disciplinary teams.